Trump on Turkey-Syria conflict: 'It's not our border' | DW | 16.10.2019

 Donald Trump has said that Turkey's military campaign against Syrian Kurds is not Washington's problem.
 However, he has imposed economic sanctions against Ankara and sent VP Mike Pence to Turkey to discuss the offensive.

-US President Donald Trump said on Wednesday that Turkey's incursion into Syria was not a US problem, saying that his country is "not a policing agent."
+US President Donald Trump said on Wednesday that Turkey's incursion into Syria was not the US's problem, saying that his country is "not a policing agent."
 He also denied giving Turkey a "green light" to invade Syria.

 "They have a problem at the border; it's not our border," Trump said.